GenericMappingTools/gmt/INSTALL.md

 **Note:** The Ubuntu package under 16.04 LTS for mysterious reasons does not include the supplements.
 If you need them you will need to [build from source](BUILDING.md) or upgrade to 18.04 LTS.

-### RHEL/CentOS/Fedora

-GMT binary packages are available from Extra Packages for Enterprise Linux.
-For RHEL and CentOS you can add this repository by telling yum:

-    sudo yum install epel-release

-then, you can install GMT5 via

-    sudo yum install GMT gshhg-gmt-nc4 gshhg-gmt-nc4-full gshhg-gmt-nc4-high dcw-gmt

-Install other GMT dependencies (some are optional) via:

-    # required
-    sudo yum install ghostscript
-    # optional
-    sudo yum install gdal

 ## Cross Platform Install Instructions